 Key Skills Management Consulting Recruiters Look For

 It might seem like interpreting what recruiters are looking for when they assess consulting resumes is impossible to decipher.
-But the truth is that most are working from a fairly standard model.
+But the truth is there are 4 things all the top consulting firms are looking for.

 1. Leadership

-Recruiters look for times you’ve taken the lead – whether that’s on a project, a sports team, or organizing an event.
+Recruiters look for times you’ve taken the lead – whether that’s in a business setting, on a project, a sports team, or organizing an event.

 2. Problem-Solving

-More than just the ability to analyze information, this is about the ability to synthesize and interpret data to solve complex problems and deliver results.
+This is about more than just the ability to analyze information.
+It’s about synthesizing and interpreting data to solve complex problems and deliver results.

 3. Entrepreneurial Drive/Initiative

 Recruiters love to see evidence of applicants taking initiative on a consulting resume.
-Consulting can be fast-paced, and the quicker new hires feel comfortable striking out on their own, the better.
+Consulting work is fast-paced, and the quicker new hires feel comfortable striking out on their own, the better.

 4. Personal Impact

 Great interpersonal skills will be required no matter which role or firm you want to be part of.
-Consultants work with a diverse range of stakeholders and the ability to effectively build relationships is key.
+Consultants work with a diverse range of stakeholders and the ability to effectively build relationships and convince people your solution to a problem is the right one is key.

 Our Step-by-step Guide On How to Write a Consulting Resume

-1. Map Your Work Experience and Extracurricular Achievements To The Key Skills
+- Map Your Work Experience & Achievements To Key Skills

 [EXCLUSIVE FREE TRAINING]